bestia-dev-archived/mem1_electron/README.md

 # mem1_electron
 Creating a desktop electron app from Rust Webassembly Virtual Dom memory game.
 Things are changing very fast.
-This is the situation as in 2019-04-05.
+This is the situation as at 2019-04-05.

 The source code of the original app is here:
 [https://github.com/LucianoBestia/mem1](https://github.com/LucianoBestia/mem1)